ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 There are two ways for a wallet to handle being connected to multiple chains:

 1. Connect to one chain at a time, the way MetaMask does it.
-Let the user switch chains either from your user interface, or through a user interface.
+Let the user switch chains either from your user interface, or through a dapp.
 1. Connect to all chains all the time, the way Rainbow does it.
 Display ETH and token balances on all chains, and ask which chain to use when connecting to a dapp.

 ### Switching chains